 Donations can make a big difference and are desperately needed, but there are many more ways to support humanitarian work and to have an impact.
-If you need some ideas, here they are.
+Why not help those in dire need?
+If you are looking for some ideas, how to support people trapped in humanitarian crises, here they are.

 Raise awareness

 Talk about humanitarian crises and share the stories on social media.
-Use social media to make your friends and family aware of situations you care about and to inform them of the need to support humanitarian work around the world.
+Use your voice and social media activities to make your friends and family aware of situations you care about and to inform them of the need to support humanitarian work around the world.
+Both can help to build support and mobilize resources.
 Use your social media to take action on critical issues.

 Keep informed and support quality journalism